-Problem Statement: In secondary education (High School / Gymnasium), students often receive performance feedback only via delayed report cards.
-While Gamification (XP/Levels) effectively motivates the 10-18 age group, teachers lack digital tools to apply it efficiently.
-Furthermore, school network infrastructure is often unreliable; a grading tool that freezes due to poor Wi-Fi disrupts the flow of the lesson and will not be adopted.
+Problem Statement: In secondary education (High School / Gymnasium), students often receive performance feedback only through delayed report cards.
+While gamification effectively motivates the 10-18 age group, existing grading tools often function merely as "digital gradebooks," lacking deep, engaging game mechanics.
+Furthermore, school network infrastructure is often unreliable; a grading tool must gracefully handle poor Wi-Fi to avoid disrupting the flow of the lesson.

-Project Goal: The goal is to design and develop a Gamified Classroom Companion specifically tailored for Pupils (10-18 years) and Teachers.
-The system must be built as an Offline-First Progressive Web App (PWA) that guarantees zero-latency interaction for the teacher, regardless of internet connectivity.
+Project Goal: Design and develop a Gamified Classroom Companion tailored for Pupils (10-18 years) and Teachers.
+The system must go beyond basic points tracking to deliver a rich, gamified experience, built as an Offline-Tolerant Progressive Web App (PWA) that maintains reliability during internet disruptions.

 Core Tasks:

-- Interaction Design (Teacher Focus): Develop a mobile-first interface that allows teachers to grade an entire class efficiently (e.g., "Swipe-to-Grade") to minimize distraction.
+- Interaction Design (Teacher Focus): Develop a mobile-first interface that allows teachers to grade an entire class efficiently (e.g., "Swipe-to-Grade") while minimizing distractions.

 Research Focus: